wirt-ee/wirt-ee.github.io/docs/logbook/victoria-to-wallaby/index.md

 # OpenStack Victoria to Wallaby

-Context: the second step of the estate's upgrade trail — victoria → wallaby, openstack-ansible checked out from `stable/wallaby` (23.3.1; the branch, not a tag — the note files learn that lesson one run later).
+Context: the second step of the environment's upgrade trail — victoria → wallaby, openstack-ansible checked out from `stable/wallaby` (23.3.1; the branch, not a tag — the note files learn that lesson one run later).
 Backup directories dated 2022-06-16.
 The rituals come from [Ussuri to Victoria](../ussuri-to-victoria/index.md); the walls below are this run's own.
 Names genericized.

 ## The run